 Our take

 $852 billion valuation for a company that didn't exist a decade ago.
 That number says one thing: investors are betting ChatGPT will capture a significant share of the search market.
-Google still dominates with 88% market share, but the trend is clear — and the speed at which OpenAI is deploying its infrastructure doesn't leave much time to adapt.
+Google still dominates with 88% market share, but the trend is clear.
+And the speed at which OpenAI is deploying its infrastructure doesn't leave much time to adapt.

 At Cicero, our conviction is simple: businesses that optimize content only for Google are making a risky bet.
 Tomorrow's visibility is built on Google AND AI engines.
 Those who move now will have a decisive advantage.